nikkopante/iloilo-solar-app/README.md

-# Iloilo City Proper Building Roof Solar Potential
+# Iloilo City Proper Building Roofs Solar Potential

 ## About
 This is a project under my GmE 231 (LiDAR Remote Sensing) class.
 We were tasked to replicate an existing study on LiDAR applications.
 I picked Prieto et. al (2019) study on a methodology for computing solar potential of building roofs, creating 3D models, and presenting them in a web application.